15 Random Things To Do While Visiting Sicily, Italy - Karta.com

 3. Sip World-Class Wine at Sicily’s Best Wineries

 Sicily is Italy’s hidden wine gem.
 Did you know it’s the fourth-largest wine producer in Italy?
 From robust reds like Nero d’Avola to crisp whites like Grillo, Sicilian wines are truly something special.
 Head to the vineyards in regions like Marsala or Etna for a tasting tour.
-It’s a relaxed, rustic experience, and trust me, sipping wine while gazing out over rolling vineyards is one of the best ways to soak up Sicily’s charm.
+It’s a relaxed, rustic experience, and sipping wine while gazing out over rolling vineyards is one of the best ways to soak up Sicily’s charm.

 4. Discover Archimedes' Hometown